 Wire Color Function

-Red 18 gauge +12 V power input to monitor
+Red 18 gauge +12V power input to monitor

 Black 18 gauge Ground

 Blue 18 gauge Tank senders

-Green 18 gauge LPG tank
+Green 18 gauge LPG sender

 - 5. Determine where to mount the senders on the tanks.
 They will need to have a flat area on the side of the tank large enough so the whole width of the sender is in contact with the side of the tank, all the way from the top to the bottom of the tank.
 Make sure that any metal is at least 1" away from either side or the top and bottom of the sender, and at least 2" away from the face of the sender.
-Clean the area well so that there is no dust, grease, oil, water, etc., that would prevent the adhesive on the sender from sticking. - 6.
-Measure the height of the tank to determine which sender configuration to use and how long the senders should be.
+Clean the area well so that there is no dust, grease, oil, water, etc., that would prevent the adhesive on the sender from sticking. - Measure the height of the tank to determine which sender configuration to use and how long the senders should be.
 Refer to the following table.
+Note: DO NOT mix sender types when stacking senders.